Residence Hall Policies

 • Friday and Saturday 9:00 am – 2:00 am

-In order to host a guest, roommates must agree to have visitors present in their room.
-Residents of the same sex who live in the same building may visit each other after visitation hours.
-Each student is allowed to have no more than two guests in their room at a time.
-Visitors are not allowed to occupy the room of his/her host when the host is not in the room.
+In order to host a guest, roommates/Villa mates must agree to have visitors present in their room/Villa.
+Residents of the same sex who live in the same building/Villa may visit each other after visitation hours.
+Each student is allowed to have no more than two guests in their room/four guests in their Villa at any given time.
+Visitors are not allowed to occupy the room/Villa of his/her host when the host is not in the room.

-All visitors must sign in and out at the registration book of each residence hall lobby.
+All visitors to the residence halls must sign in and out at the registration log of each residence hall lobby.
 Identification must be shown of all visitors from 8:00 p.m. to midnight, Sunday through Thursday, and 8:00 p.m. to 2:00 a.m., Friday and Saturday.
-During these times visiting residents must show their Wesleyan ID cards to the RA/student Attendant on duty.
-Visitors must leave an identification card/driver’s license with the RA/student Attendant during these evening hours.
+During these times, visiting residents must show their Wesleyan ID cards to the RA/Desk Attendant on duty.
+Visitors must leave an identification card/driver’s license with the RA/Desk Attendant during these evening hours.
 The identification cards will be returned upon check-out.
 Visitors will not be permitted into a residence hall without identification.

 The following policies/procedures apply:

-Students intending to host a guest overnight must first obtain their roommate’s approval and then complete the appropriate paperwork with their Area Coordinator by no later than 3:00 pm on the Thursday before the requested date of visit.
+Students intending to host a guest overnight must first obtain their roommate’s/Villa mate’s approval and then complete the appropriate paperwork with their Area Coordinator by no later than 3:00 pm on the Thursday before the requested date of visit.
 Requests must be made during the Area Coordinator’s office hours, Monday-Friday.
-Note that this process will also require students to have their roommate sign their request form to indicate they are in agreement with this request.
-All residents of the Townhouse units must sign in for guests staying overnight at the Villas.
+Note that this process will also require students to have their roommate/Villa mates sign their request form to indicate they agree with this request.
+All residents of the Villa unit must sign in agreement for guests staying overnight at their Villas.

 • Only guests of the same sex as the host and age 16 or older will be approved.